-Learn how to make cool whip with just 4 simple ingredients!
+Learn how to make homemade cool whip substitute with just 4 simple ingredients!
 It’s perfectly light and fluffy with amazing flavor.
-Makes a great topping for so many of your favorite desserts!
+Makes a delicious homemade whipped topping for so many of your favorite desserts!

 Making homemade cool whip has never been easier.
 In just 5 minutes, you’ll have the most fluffy and delicious whipped topping you’ve ever tried.
 It tastes amazing on so many desserts, but I especially love to use it on my jello poke cake, watergate salad and my no-bake chocolate lasagna.